Comedian Bill Maher excoriates environmental impact of crypto By Cointelegraph - Up News Info

 Comedian Bill Maher excoriates environmental impact of crypto

-Bill Maher did not hold back criticizing cryptocurrencies from to Dogecoin, implying the whole space was fake and yet still required an incredible amount of real energy.
+Bill Maher did not hold back criticizing cryptocurrencies from (BTC) to Dogecoin (DOGE), implying the whole space was fake and yet still required an incredible amount of real energy.

 Speaking in the New Rules segment on his show Real Time with Bill Maher on Friday, the comedian said the goal of mining crypto was to “make something that is purposefully arbitrary.”
 Comparing the crypto space to a virtual game and speaking about mining in a seemingly derisive tone, Maher implied investing in tokens was a childish endeavor which some prominent financial figures like Warren Buffett were avoiding.